OpenMojangProject/Legacy-Authentication-Server/README.md

 1. Download [authlib-injector](https://github.com/yushijinhun/authlib-injector/releases/latest).
 2. Place the .jar file in your `.minecraft` directory.
 3. Edit your java arguments and add:
  - `-javaagent:authlib-injector.jar=SRV`
      - Replace SRV with the location of your auth server.

 ## Joining Servers
 Joining servers is currently not implemented in this project.
-This requires an implemention of the [Protocol Implemention](https://wiki.vg/Protocol_Encryption) introduced in 12w17a.
-I am unsure on how to implement this into the project, if you know, feel free to contribute using a pull request.
+This requires an implementation of the [Protocol Implementation](https://wiki.vg/Protocol_Encryption) introduced in 12w17a.
+I am unsure of how to implement this into the project; if you know, feel free to contribute using a pull request.